mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

     - it becomes hard to see which libraries are in your application.
     - It can also be problematic if the same filename is used (but with different content) in multiple jars.
 - Spring Boot lets you actually nest jars directly.
+    - you can run your application as you would any other
+    - You do not need any special IDE plugins or extensions.
+    - Executable jars can be used for production deployment.
+As they are self-contained, they are also ideally suited for cloud-based deployment.
+    - Spring Boot’s executable jars are ready-made for most popular cloud PaaS (Platform-as-a-Service) providers.
+These providers tend to require that you “bring your own container”.
+They manage application processes (not Java applications specifically), so they need an intermediary layer that adapts your application to the cloud’s notion of a running process.

 **To create an executable jar**, we need to have the `spring-boot-maven-plugin` to our `pom.xml`.